spark721/battleship-python3/README.md

 # Battleship

 ## Overview
-A text-based battleship game for terminal or command prompt
+A text-based battleship game for terminal

 ## Technology used
 - Object-orient programming